You might be wondering if you can soak a cast-iron skillet in water or not.

 Cast-iron cookware is popular because it is so durable.
-Campers and home chefs love it because it can withstand high temperatures and is extremely versatile, allowing you to cook on a variety of different cooking surfaces.
+Campers and home chefs love it because it can withstand high temperatures and is highly versatile, allowing you to cook on a variety of different cooking surfaces.

 These pans are designed for use on heat sources like open fires, hot coals, or briquettes as well as in the kitchen on induction cooktops, gas ranges, electric ranges, under broilers, and in conventional ovens.